seidels/TiDeTree-Tutorial/README.md

     <figcaption>Figure 12:</figcaption>
 </figure>

 So, for each alignment, we pick "Birth-death model" from the drop-down menu.
 Then, we specify the effective birth rate of the Birth-death model, which is the cell division minus the cell death rate.
 We pick a Uniform prior over [0, 0.1].
-This reflects our expectation that the total number of cells remains below 220 at the end of the experiment (after 54 h).
+This reflects our expectation that the total number of cells remain below 220 at the end of the experiment (after 54 h).

 <figure>
     <!--a id="fig:download"></a-->